VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 If you just want to jump ahead to the code, you can view all files discussed here at
-[this github repository](https://github.com/VerdantFox/flask_authomatic_example){: target="_blank", rel="noopener noreferrer" }.
+[this GitHub repository](https://github.com/VerdantFox/flask_authomatic_example){: target="_blank", rel="noopener noreferrer" }.

-## What is Oauth2
+## What is OAuth2

-[Oauth2](https://oauth.net/2/){: target="_blank", rel="noopener noreferrer" } is the latest
+[OAuth2](https://oauth.net/2/){: target="_blank", rel="noopener noreferrer" } is the latest
 industry-standard protocol for
 authorization.
 Its uses can be broad including allowing websites to collect information from users or posting to a user's social media on their behalf.
 But one of its most common uses is what we'll be using it for -- simply as a means of proving a user is who they say they are to log them into our website.

-We won't get into the specifics of oauth2 protocol, but here's an image displaying the gist of how the 3-way handshake between the user, the authenticating website, and your website works
+We won't get into the specifics of the OAuth2 protocol, but here's an image displaying the gist of how the 3-way handshake between the user, the authenticating website, and your website works.

 OAUTH2 EXPLANATION PIC

-For this tutorial, we are going to use the python oauth framework `authomatic` to manage this handshake and log users in.
-I like the `authomatic` framework because it is comprehensive enough to authenticate with most common oauth authentication providers without much work on our end, while still being flexible about allowing us to decide how to use the information provided by the oauth handshake.
+For this tutorial, we are going to use the python OAuth framework `authomatic` to manage this handshake and log users in.
+I like the `authomatic` framework because it is comprehensive enough to authenticate with most common OAuth authentication providers without much work on our end, while still being flexible about allowing us to decide how to use the information provided by the OAuth handshake.

 ## MongoDB database

 MONGODB PIC

-MongoDB is the most popular noSQL database -- meaning data isn't stored in a table, but in JSON formatted documents.
-I like using a noSQL database because I find it very scalable and easy to manage.
-For instance you can add/remove new database fields without migrations, and you can link data in complex patterns that require multiple linked tables in SQL.
-Note however, that all the database transactions performed in this article could just as easily work with a SQL database.
+MongoDB is the most popular NoSQL database -- meaning data isn't stored in a table but JSON formatted documents.
+I like using a NoSQL database because I find it very scalable and easy to manage.
+For instance, you can add/remove new database fields without migrations, and you can link data in complex patterns that require multiple linked tables in SQL.
+Note, however, that all the database transactions performed in this article could just as easily work with a SQL database.

-If you don't already have a mongodb database but would like to get one managed for free to follow along with this article, go to
+If you don't already have a MongoDB database but would like to get one managed for free to follow along with this article, go to
 [MongoDB Atlas](https://www.mongodb.com/cloud/atlas){: target="_blank", rel="noopener noreferrer" }, create
 an account, and click the free tier.
-In fact, this blog (as of the time of writing this article) is run on a free tier of MongoDB Atlas.

 ## Outline our flask application

 To give you an overview of the end product of our modest flask application I will provide a file structure outline here, and then we'll talk about filling out these files as the blog post progresses.
-Obviously your file structure might differ based on how you want to set up your flask application.
+Your file structure might differ based on how you want to set up your flask application.
-I set this example app up this way with blueprints because I think it will more accurately reflects your real world application.
+I set this example app up this way with blueprints because I think it will more accurately reflect your real-world application.

 ```text
 flak_authomatic_example/